Azure-Samples/miyagi/docs/labs/02-build-and-run-miyagi/Lab3.md

 3. Next navigate to the shared access policy and copy the Connection string–primary key to your clip board.

 4. Navigate to the `miyagi` root folder in your file explorer and create a new file called aoai-logger.bicep.
-Paste the content into that file and update the <<API_MANAGEMENT_NAME>> name and the <<EVENT_HUB_CONNECTION_STRING>> copied from the step above.
+Paste the content into that file and update the <<API_MANAGEMENT_NAME>> name and the <<EVENT_HUB_CONNECTION_STRING>>.
+API_MANAGEMENT_NAME is the name of your API Management Service.
     ```
    resource existingApiManagement 'Microsoft.ApiManagement/service@2023-03-01-preview' existing = {
       name: '<<API_MANAGEMENT_NAME>>'